mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Test the page layout on the leading locally developed browser if available.
 * Test the page layout on mobile devices of major platforms.

-## When can I see the localized page on the production server?
+## How to test localized pages on the production server

 Updated translations are pushed to the production server regularly throughout the day.

-* When a brand new page is available for localization, it won’t be enabled on production until it’s at least 80% complete.
-This means, after it reaches this threshold, the page will be on production in English and target language in certain phase.
-Before the page is activated, rely on staging server for testing.
+* New page: When a brand new page is available for localization, it won’t be enabled on production until it’s at least 80% complete.
+Before it reaches 100% completion level, the page will be on production with English content mixed with translation.
+Before the page is activated, use staging server for testing.
-* When an activated page receives updates with new strings, the strings will appear in English on production right away.
+* Activated page with new string update: The strings will appear in English on production right away.
 Localized content will be pushed to production string by string soon after a sync is complete.
-* When an activated page receives updates with tagged new strings, this means, the switch to the updated content happens when tagged strings are fully localized.
+* Activated page with tagged new string update: The switch to the updated content happens when tagged strings are fully localized.
 In some cases, there is a defined period of time frame to allow tagged strings to be fully localized.
 Test the updates on staging server.
-* An activated page falling far behind with multiple updates will create bad user experience.
-We might decide to disable it manually.
-* In some cases, a page receives a major update that requires a complete rewrite of the template.
+* Activated page with template change: In some cases, a page receives a major update that requires a complete rewrite of the template.
 If this happens, the old template is kept online only for a defined period of time.
 When removed, it will cause the URL to redirect users to the English version if the intended localized version is not ready.
+* Activated page missing too many updates: An activated page falling far behind with multiple updates will create bad user experience.
+We might decide to disable it manually.

 ### Sync and update frequencies